cockpit-project/cockpit/doc/protocol.md

 If "accept" includes "minified" then a minified form of the file will be selected, if it is available.

+The first channel payload will be a JSON object, containing the following options, related to headers.

+ * "accept": the content negotiation option accepted

-The channel payload will be the raw (possibly binary) byte data of the resource being retrieved.
+The remaining channel payloads will be the raw (possibly binary) byte data of the resource being retrieved.

 If "package" and "path" are missing, then the channel will be immediately closed without a "reason", and a combined manifest of all packages, including